Healthcare is a broad term.

 It’s essential not only for members of the same profession—for example doctors working well with other doctors to provide the best possible care for a patient—but also for professionals working across various disciplines.

-Why is effective teamwork in healthcare important?
+Why is effective communication in healthcare important?

 Healthcare relies on multidisciplinary teamwork.
 After all, humans are complex and have many needs.
 Not all of these needs can be met by a single healthcare provider, or even a single profession.

 Let’s look at an example:

 A patient comes into a family practice clinic for his yearly check up and physical.
 The family doctor assesses the patient and sends him to a lab to get bloodwork done.